shoaibrayeen/shoaibrayeen.github.io/doc/how-to-start-a-new-programming-language.md

 permalink: /doc/how-to-start-a-new-programming-language/
 ---

 When we want to learn a new programming language, we often think how to start and where to start.
-The best way to learn anything is on your own, and the best time to start is right now.
+The best way to learn anything is by your own, and the best time to start is right now.

 I suggest the following steps :